 Population: Its population is estimated at about 4,603,861 million (January 2015), representing about 5.2% of the total population of Egypt.

-Things to do in Sohag:
+Things to do in Sohag

-Temple of Seti I in Abydos:
+Temple of Seti I in Abydos

-Approaching the temple complex, the first structure you see is the Great Temple of Seti I, which, after a certain amount of restoration work, is one of the most complete, unique, and beautiful temples in Egypt.
+Temple of Seti I in Abydos is one the best things to do in Sohag.
+Approaching the temple complex, the first structure you see is the Great Temple of Seti I. Which, after a certain amount of restoration work, is one of the most complete, unique, and beautiful temples in Egypt.
 The temple is built of limestone and laid out on three levels.
-Unlike other Egyptian temples, it is L-shaped rather than rectangular and incorporates seven great doorways and seven sanctuaries.
+Unlike other Egyptian temples, it is L-shaped rather than rectangular.
+It as well, incorporates seven great doorways and seven sanctuaries.
 The temple was dedicated to the major gods Osiris, Isis, Horus, Amun-Ra, Ra-Horakhty, and Ptah as well as the deified Seti I himself.
 The construction of the temple was less than fifty years after the end of the Amarna ‘heresy’ – when Pharaoh Akhenaten broke with tradition by creating a new religion, capital, and artistic style – Seti’s temple is a clear attempt to revive the old ways.

-The temple is entered from the northeast, through a largely destroyed first pylon which leads to the ruins of the first and second open courtyards built by Ramesses II, who is depicted on the portico battle scenes of Ramesses II and on the southeast wall of the first courtyard depictions of the battle of Qadesh.
+The temple is entered from the northeast, through a largely destroyed first pylon.
+Which leads to the ruins of the first and second open courtyards built by Ramesses II.
+Who is depicted on the portico battle scenes of Ramesses II and on the southeast wall of the first courtyard depictions of the battle of Qadesh.
 Beyond, originally with seven doorways but now only entered through the central one, is the first hypostyle hall, also completed by Ramses II.
 Twenty-four papyrus cluster columns, with bud capitals, supported the partly destroyed roof.
 Reliefs depict the pharaoh making offerings to the gods and preparing the temple building.

-Sohag National Museum:
+Sohag National Museum

 You maybe interested in this tour: Egypt Hidden Gems In 15 Days By Land

 Akhmim lies on the east bank of the Nile River, above Sohag on the west bank.
 Extensive necropolises dating from the 6th dynasty (c.
 2325–c.
 2150 BCE) until the late Coptic period reveal the site’s antiquity.
 The name apparently derives from the pharaonic Khent-min and Coptic Khmin.
 Its deity was Min, in Hellenistic times identified with Pan, whence the name Panopolis, meaning “city of Pan.”
-Also referred to as Chemmis or Khemmis, it was the capital of the 9th, or Chemmite, nome (department) of Ptolemaic Upper Egypt.
+Also referred to as Chemmis or Khemmis.
+It was the capital of the 9th, or Chemmite, nome (department) of Ptolemaic Upper Egypt.

 Linen weaving is cited as an ancient industry there by the Greek geographer Strabo (born c.
 63 BCE).
-It is thought that Tiye, the mother of Akhenaten, had extensive estates in the area, which flourished as the capital of the 9th Upper Egyptian nome in the Ptolemaic Period, when it was known as Khemis.
+It is thought that Tiye, the mother of Akhenaten, had extensive estates in the area.
+Which flourished as the capital of the 9th Upper Egyptian nome in the Ptolemaic Period, when it was known as Khemis.
 The 18th-dynasty pharaoh Ay (reigned c.
 1323–19 BCE) and the 5th-century CE Greek poet Nonnus were born at Akhmīm.
 The Coptic dialect once spoken in the area had an important literature.

 The modern town is a market and processing centre for cereals, sugarcane, dates, and cotton.
 Manufactures include textiles, clothing, pottery, and bricks; the ancient weaving tradition has been revived as well.
 An electrical transformer station started operation in 1980.

 In 1981 remains of a temple (Roman period) with Ramesside statues were excavated in the city.
-Archaeologists found several statue fragments of Rameses II during excavations, as well as a beautiful colossal statue of the king’s daughter and consort, Meritamun, now re-erected in the centre of the area which has become an open-air museum, several metres below the modern ground level.
-The statue of Meritamun was a spectacular discovery, although when it was found lying face-down before the temple gateway, it was broken.
-Carved from limestone and now restored, the queen who stands 11m tall, wears a close-fitting pleated robe and is crowned with a modius (head-dress), decorated with serpents and the double-feathers of the ‘God’s Wife of Amun’.
-The museum also contains a beautiful Roman statue of Venus (Isis) as well as many stelae and architectural elements form the surrounding structures.
-There are also some large inscribed blocks from el-Amarna which were probably re-used in the later temple building.
+Archaeologists found several statue fragments of Rameses II during excavations.
+As well as a beautiful colossal statue of the king’s daughter and consort, Meritamun.
+Now is re-erected in the centre of the area which has become an open-air museum, several metres below the modern ground level.
+The statue of Meritamun was a spectacular discovery.
+Although when it was found lying face-down before the temple gateway, it was broken.
+Carved from limestone and now restored.

 The Graeco-Roman temple was dedicated to Min and Triphis (Repyt), the goddess who was his consort at Akhmim.
 Apparently the large temple, which was described as similar in style to the Temple of Edfu, was still in good repair until the 14th century, when it was dismantled to be used as building material.
 Beautifully decorated stonework and two colossal statues in the temple of Min were mentioned by Herodotus in his ‘Histories’.

-More recent excavations in the town have uncovered yet another temple, close to the Graeco-Roman site, beneath a modern cemetery.
-This is a temple built by Rameses II , possibly his largest temple yet found.
+More recent excavations in the town have uncovered yet another temple.
+Close to the Graeco-Roman site, beneath a modern cemetery.
+This is a temple built by Rameses II, possibly his largest temple yet found.
 A ruined colossal statue of Rameses II (probably one of a pair) lies partly buried at what is thought to be the entrance of a temple once known as ‘The Birba’ which is referred to in Coptic and Arabic literature.

-The necropolis at Akhmim has never been systematically excavated, although recent discoveries include five tombs dating to the Old Kingdom where a number of sarcophagi and plaques have been found.
+The necropolis at Akhmim has never been systematically excavated.
+Although recent discoveries include five tombs dating to the Old Kingdom where a number of sarcophagi and plaques have been found.

 During the period of Christian, Coptic Akhmim was written in Sahidic Coptic: Shmin/Kmin/Kmim, which was likely pronounced as Khmin or Khmim.
 Since a very early date, monasteries have lived in this area.
 The Archimandrite Shenouda (348–466) was a monk in Athribis, near Akhmim.
 Several years ago, in the neighborhood of Akhmim, Nestorius, Constantinople’s exiled former patriarch, had died in at an elderly age.